Yes if you hold certain passports you are eligible to get on arrival visa.

 Is the visa extendable?

 This visa is non-extendable.
-However, there are ways in which you can extend your stay by approaching a company like Arabiers.
-To learn more about these procedures, Arabiers’ UAE Tourist Visa Extension Options 2023 guide will prove helpful.
+However, there are ways in which you can extend your stay, learn more about these procedures, at UAE Tourist Visa Extension Options 2024.

 Permitted stay duration:

-- 90 days during the 6 moths & no grace period given
+- 90 days during the 6 months with no grace period.

 Entry type: Single Entry